romene/Naturaily-netlify/_posts/2019-03-27-join-naturaily-at-japan-it-week-this-spring.md

 Get your ticket [here](https://contact.reedexpo.co.jp/expo/DDES/?lg=en&tp=inv&ec=DDES) and learn about how you can implement IoT technology in agriculture, medicine, factories, and logistics, how network and sensors construction is done by the professionals.
 Also, you will have a chance to check out novelties in the field of RFID and recognition technologies.

-We will be presenting our own Internet of Things project - LVCloud.
-It's a
+We will be presenting our own Internet of Things project - [LVCloud](https://naturaily.com/project/lvcloud).
+It's an application that monitors and takes care of the electrical grid.
+We have combined latest IoT technologies and tools with Machine Learning into a sophisticated app that solves problems with electric networks before anyone knew they existed.
+You can learn more about LVCloud in the [Portfolio](https://naturaily.com/portfolio) section on our website.

 Our Naturaily On Tour is not stopping here!
 Find out where we’re going next [here](https://naturaily.com/on-tour).
 ![Naturaily on Tour Map](/assets/images/natu_on_tour_map.jpeg)